-- While creating the second RAID volume, click Next to open the completion window. - 20.
+- 19. While creating the second RAID volume, click Next to open the completion window. - 20.
 Select Finish to start the migration process, which can take a few hours.
-The following screen appears.

 You can see the state of the Matrix RAID Mode created by opening the Intel Rapid Storage Console and clicking View > Advanced Mode.
-The Matrix RAID Mode of three hard drives is illustrated in the following image.